Employee Handbook, United States Based Employees

 Retaliation against individuals who complain of discrimination or harassment or who testify or assist in any investigation or proceeding involving discrimination or harassment is unlawful and prohibited by this policy.
 Offending employees will be subjected to appropriate disciplinary action, up to and including suspension or termination of employment.

 All complaints or grievances reported as set forth above or information about suspected discrimination or discriminatory harassment will be investigated.
-NYIT will endeavor to complete such investigations with reasonable promptness and will keep parties abreast of the status of the investigation and its anticipated completion.
+NYIT will initiate an investigation within 5 business days of receipt of the complaint or grievance and will complete investigations with reasonable promptness, depending upon the complexity of the matter and the number and availability of witnesses, but generally in no more than 60 days.
+NYIT will keep parties abreast of the status of the investigation and its anticipated completion, and will notify the parties of the outcome of the investigation within 10 business days of the completion of the investigation.
 All persons involved, including complainants, witnesses and alleged perpetrators will be accorded adequate procedures to protect their rights to a fair and impartial investigation, including the ability to offer their own evidence and identify relevant witnesses.
 Any employee may be required to cooperate as needed in an investigation.
 Upon receipt of a complaint, Human Resources (or the Compliance & Title IX Office, where appropriate) will conduct an immediate review of the allegations and will determine if any interim actions are appropriate.
-If complaint is oral, the complaint will be documented by NYIT.
+If the complaint is oral, the complaint will be documented by NYIT.

 The accused will receive notice of the investigation, and both the complainant and the accused will be interviewed as part of the investigation, except in rare circumstances where either party may be unavailable or refuse to be interviewed.
 The complainant and the accused will have the opportunity to provide witnesses and evidence, and NYIT will conduct interviews and review documents or other information the investigator believes are relevant.
 The investigation will be documented by NYIT.
 Upon conclusion of the investigation, both parties will be notified of the final determination and any appropriate sanctions.
 NYIT will take all necessary steps to prevent further harassment and to correct its discriminatory effects on the complainant and others, if appropriate.